 • Storage and archiving providers to ensure your information is protected securely and backed up.

-• Any partners, suppliers or third parties we share data with will be bound by strict agreements that meet the requirements of GDPR, and will be monitored for performance with those agreements.
+• Any partners, suppliers or third parties we share data with will be bound by strict agreements that meet the requirements of UK GDPR, and will be monitored for performance with those agreements.

 We will share personal information with official bodies if required by law including the ICO, the police, law enforcement and intelligence agencies.

 13 Transfer of Your Information Outside The European Economic Area (EEA)

 For some business activities it is necessary for us to transfer your personal information outside the EEA or to an international organisation.
 In the following cases we share only identity, contact information (e.g. name and email address) and usage information.
 At no point do we share any corporate confidential data you upload or process on our platform, without your express permission.
 The providers we use access the data as processors and all are bound by and adhere to UK GDPR requirements, such as Binding Corporate Rules or UK Standard Contractual Clauses:

 - Email distribution and tracking facilities (for marketing and product updates (including to users of the platform))

 - Billing and invoicing (for calculating your bill and raising an invoice)